CARTAvis/carta-archived/README.md

 1. Use Homebrew and Macports to install needed libraries first, follow this guide, https://github.com/CARTAvis/carta/wiki/Install-Third-Party-For-CARTA-CASA-On-Mac

+2. `export PATH=/usr/local/Cellar/qt/4.8.7_3/bin:$PATH` to build qwt 6.1.0 in `buildscript.sh`

-2. cd `your-carta-work`, execute `./CARTAvis/carta/scripts/buildcasa.sh`.
+3. cd `your-carta-work`, execute `sudo ./CARTAvis/carta/scripts/buildcasa.sh`.

-3. After building CASA libraries, **brew unlink qt** to remove Qt 4.8 from `PATH`.
-Otherise it will find out Qt 4.8 headers and libs when building CARTA which only need Qt 5.3.2 or higher Qt.
+4. After building CASA libraries, **brew unlink qt** to remove symbolic link of Qt 4.8 from `PATH`.
+Otherwise, it will find out Qt 4.8 headers and libs when building CARTA which only need Qt 5.3.2 or higher Qt.

 **CentOS 7:**

 The `buildcasa.sh` will use `yum` to install specific version of gcc, g++ compilers (4.9.2) and gfortran from casa yum repo.
 But of course you can use any installed build tools.
 Just specify the path of them into cmake flag of building casa part in `buildcasa.sh`.

 cd `your-carta-work`, execute
-`./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things
+`sudo ./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things

 1. Use **yum install qt-devel.x86_64 qt.x86_64** to get Qt 4.8.5.
 2. Use Qt 4.8.5 to build needed Qwt 6.1.0.